pyOpenSci/pyopensci.github.io/_posts/2024-06-25-create-your-first-python-package-scipy-2024.md

 ### Hour Four: publishing and sharing your code

-**0-15 minutes:** Interactive discussion: Here we will discuss what it means to “[publish](https://www.pyopensci.org/python-package-guide/tutorials/publish-pypi.html)” code.
+**0-15 minutes, interactive discussion:** Here we will discuss what it means to “[publish](https://www.pyopensci.org/python-package-guide/tutorials/publish-pypi.html)” code.
 We will also discuss other important elements such as license files and codes of conduct if you intend to turn your code into a published [package](https://www.pyopensci.org/python-package-guide/tutorials/intro.html).

 **15-45 minutes, hands-on:** Publishing to PyPI vs. installing from Github.
 Those who’d like to follow along interactively can do so here.
 However, if your brain is tired, sit back and learn how to build your module into a package distribution using Hatch.
 And then we will give you all of the tools needed to [publish to the test version of PyPI](https://www.pyopensci.org/python-package-guide/tutorials/publish-pypi.html).

-**45-60 minutes:** wrap up, questions.
-Feedback.
+**45-60 minutes:** wrap up, answer any questions, and provide feedback on the session.

 ## <i class="fa-solid fa-link"></i> Connect with pyOpenSci